- Chart

 Management Expertise

-The fund is managed by First Trust Advisors L.P., which has a team of experienced portfolio managers with expertise in fixed income and credit markets, particularly in the senior loan space.
+The ETF is managed by First Trust Advisors L.P., which has a dedicated team of portfolio managers with extensive experience in fixed income and credit markets, particularly in the senior loan space.

 Investment Objective